pestilence669/pestilence669.github.io/_posts/2014-07-25-xrange-the-PHP-extension-that-I-maintain.markdown

 The real power comes from chaining, slicing, appending and filtering iterators together.
 Creating large batch sets of numbers together without any memory overhead.

 Last I heard, it's still a standard package in the [SUSE Linux](https://www.suse.com/) repositories.
-You can still use it, include the source I published in the article, or adopt the modern generator syntax... which I'm unsure works with SPL natively.
+You can still use it, include the source I published in the article, or adopt the modern generator syntax... which does not work with SPL natively in this way.

+Anyone want to take this over??